 1. The Sintra Mountains in Portugal

 The Sintra region in Portugal, near Lissabon, possesses an enchanting allure.
-Unsurprisingly so, since you’ll see historic castles, gothic mansions, and extravagant palaces, like Pena Palace and Monsserate Palace everywhere.
-Today, Monserate is considered to be one of the most beautiful heritage sites from the romantic era, inspiring travellers, writers, and poets all around Europe.
+Unsurprisingly so, since you’ll see historic castles, gothic mansions, and extravagant palaces, like Pena Palace and Monserrate Palace everywhere.
+Today, Monserrate is considered to be one of the most beautiful heritage sites from the romantic era, inspiring travellers, writers, and poets all around Europe.

 The Mountains of the Moon

 In 1540, a chapel was built on top of a hill to honour Our Lady of Monserrate.
 The late-medieval chapel used to stand on the same spot where the palace is today, looking out over the Sintra Mountains.
 Even over 2000 years ago, these mountains already played an important role as the Lunae Mons (Mountains of the Moon) in the ancient world: the area symbolised the mythological hiding place of Diana the Huntress.
 In Roman times, the goddess of the hunt, nature, and the moon carried the name Cynthia, a name that transformed into present-day “Sintra.”

 Have you ever wondered where you can find the most beautiful ruin in Ireland?
 Well, the old castle ruin atop Rock of Cashel may just be the one you’re looking for.
 Rock of Cashel was, without a doubt, the most impressive historic site I encountered during my round trip in Ireland’s ancient East.
 Its startling beauty, however, is only one of its fascinating assets.
 This centuries-old ruin stands on the land of the old kings of Munster.